leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 * It guides the creation, publication, and maintenance of meaningful, relevant content.
 * Content creation is an essential part of the design process.
-* Content takes many form.
+* Content takes many forms.

 ### Design with text

-* **Readability**: is the ease with which a reader can understand weitten text.
-We need to use *appropriate vocabulary* and syntax based on context of the product.
+* **Readability**: is the ease with which a reader can understand written text.
+We need to use *appropriate vocabulary* and syntax based on the context of the product.
-* **Scanning**: organize text to facilitate scanning to *help people focus* their attention and fin what they need.
+* **Scanning**: organize text to facilitate scanning to *help people focus* their attention and find what they need.
-* **Typography**: optimize fint size, line height, and line lenght.
+* **Typography**: optimize font size, line height, and line length.
 Also text styles are used to differentiate among text types, headers, labels, body content, and links.
 * **Interactivity**: expose only the necessary information to *keep the product focused and simpler*.
-Extencive content may benefit from interactive layouts that conceal and reveal supplemental information as needed.
+Extensive content may benefit from interactive layouts that conceal and reveal supplemental information as needed.

 ### Microcopy